Mjz86/c_colon/mcc.md

 developers who use libraries:

-writing value oriented,  functional-like mutibility avoiding code , knowing how to design easy to use apis , with OOP and more to use
+writing value oriented,  functional-like mutability avoiding code , knowing how to design easy to use APIs , with OOP and more to use